Join Our FREE Live Webinar

 Wholesaling is simply a real estate investing technique that allows an investor to turn a profit by entering into a 'contract of sale' to buy real estate.
-This process requires an earnest money down-payment held in escrow.
-Once in contract, the buyer can then sell their right to purchase (known as equitable conversion) to an end buyer for a profit.
+This process requires an earnest money down payment held in escrow.
+Once in contract, the buyer can sell their right to purchase (equitable conversion) to an end buyer for a profit.

-Often, the primary objective of a wholesaler is to enter in a purchase contract for real property, with a purchase price that is below market value – which may include a home in foreclosure or disarray.
+Often, a wholesaler's primary objective is to enter into a purchase contract for real property, with a purchase price below market value—which may include a home in foreclosure or disarray.

 While real estate as a wholesaling business is legal and offers a smart real estate investing technique to earn significant profits, the wholesale deal must be executed carefully with due diligence that weighs legalities appropriately and the anticipated outcomes.